Saturday Symposium – Canterbury Community Center

 - Dr. Manisha Sinha, Draper Chair in American History, University of Connecticut.
 2017 Frederick Douglass Book Prize Winner for her book The Slave’s Cause: A History of Abolition (Yale University Press).
 Dr. Sinha will be speaking about Women in Abolition, followed by a book signing.
 View Dr. Sinha’s Biography.

-Play: ‘Yours For Humanity ~ Abby‘
+Presenting the Play: ‘Yours For Humanity ~ Abby‘

 Abby Kelley Foster, Radical Abolitionist, Women’s and Human Rights Activist portrayed by Lynne McKenney Lydick